mnopqr1/AoC2023/README.md

 Try all possible mirror-rows and return as soon as you find one.
 For part 2, allow for exactly one error in the diff, once per mirror-check.
 If nothing was found yet, do the same for columns.

+## Day 14

+This was alright, I read off the answer from part 2 from a raw text output first, noticing there were loops.
+Then wrote a little code to simulate that.